April 2020 in review: iPhone SE, contact tracing, Magic Keyboard for iPad

 There were those who'd had Zoom security problems and those who haven't yet.
 It just felt as if was no third group of anyone who isn't using this video tool, unless they work for places that banned it, such as the US senate.
 Or Google.

 Although there was definitely a group of people who were each using Zoom on their new MacBook Air.
-Following the launch of this machine last month, orders were now arriving and we were all getting to find out that, yes, MacBook Air is the Mac to buy.
+Following the launch of this machine in March, orders were now arriving and we were all getting to find out that, yes, that Intel-based MacBook Air was the Mac to buy.

 Apple reaches into its pocket